Bremerholm (street): History

-The area where Bremerholm runs today was originally a shallow-watered area called Dybet (the Deep, the Abyss), as commemorated in the name of the intersecting street Dybensgade, which separated mainland Copenahgen from the small isle Bremerholm where a naval dockyard was established in about 1510.
+The area where Bremerholm runs today was originally a shallow-watered area called Dybet (the Deep, the Abyss), as commemorated in the name of the intersecting street Dybensgade, which separated mainland Copenhagen from the small isle Bremerholm where a naval dockyard was established in about 1510.
 The area was reclaimed in the middle of the 16th century.
 The new area, which became part of the city's East Quarter (Østre Kvarter), was used for the construction of row houses for naval personnel.
 The houses were known as boder (booths) and became known as Gammelboder ("Old Booths") after Christian IV began the construction of Nyboder (New Booths).

 The streets in the area were named after types of fish and shellfish.
 The majority of what is now known as Bremerholm was called Ulkegade (Shorthorn Sculpin Street).
 Other street names in the area included Laksegade ("Salmon Street"), Hummergade ("Lobster Street") and Størrestræde ("Sturgeon Lane").
 Ulkegade and the surrounding neighbourhood developed an infamous reputation for prostitution and its many bars which were frequented by seamen.

 The street was completely destroyed in the Copenhagen Fire of 1795 which began at Gammelholm and lasted for two days.
 It was rebuilt with Neoclassical properties but failed to obtain a better reputation and was renamed Holmensgade in 1823.
 The writer Hans Christian Andersen lived on the first floor at No. 8 for a couple of years.

 The name Bremerholm was introduced in 1932 when Holmensgade was widened and extended from Dybensgade all the way to Østergade.
 The intersecting street Hummergade disappeared in 1968–71, when further redevelopment took place on the east side of the street.